h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 In contrast, there is no need for the client to signal that there are no compatible application protocol names.
 The client sends zero or more protocol names, and the server responds as above.
 From the point of view of the client, the list it sent results in either a connection failure, or a connection success.

 It is RECOMMENDED that the server logs a descriptive error in this situation, so that an administrator can determine why a particular connection failed.
 The log message SHOULD include information about the other end of the connection, such as IP address, certificate information, etc.  Similarly, when the client receives a TLS alert of "no_application_protocol" it SHOULD log a descriptive error message.
 Such error messages are critical for helping administrators to diagnose connectivity issues.

-Unfortunately when ALPN negotiation fails, it is not always possible to send TLS alert of "no_application_protocol" (120).  {{RFC7301}} Section 3.2 suggests that this alert can only be sent by the server which supports ALPN, in response to a client which requests ALPN.
-However, if either party does not support ALPN, then there are no provisions for this alert to be sent.
-In addition, the TLS implementations may not permit an application to send a TLS alert of its choice, at a time of its choice.
-So if one party supports ALPN while the other does not, it is not possible for the system supporting ALPN to send any kind of TLS alert which informs the other party that ALPN is required.

 ### Using Protocol-Error for Application Signaling